oconnorian3/allthingsspace/README.md

  * Navigation

-    * On the top left hand side of the page is thr club name All Things Space.
+    * On the top left hand side of the page is the club name All Things Space.
 This links you back to the homepage.
     * The others navigational links at the top of the page , Home, Your Images & Contact Us all bring you to those namesake pages.
     * The navigational links use a Google font called Bungee Spice with an orange colour.
-This style of test has a retro spacey feel about it which compliments the colour theme and gives the user a sense of what this site may be about.
+This style of text has a retro spacey feel about it which compliments the colour theme and gives the user a sense of what this site may be about.
     * The navigational links clearly tell the user where to go on the site and allows the user to navigate quiet easily around the site.

     ![](assets/images/navigational-links.png)